 What about silk?

-Silk is a very popular material for slings being sold right now, thanks mainly to manufacturers like ZoloWear, whose founder, Darien, pioneered the double-layer brocade/dupioni sling.
 Silk, like any other fiber, can be woven in many different ways; some of these weaves are suitable for slings, while others are not.
-A fairly solid dupioni or shantung is a fine choice for slings, either single or double layer; many users find that a double-layer dupioni sling offers great support and comfort, while a single layer tends to be cooler and a bit easier to thread through the rings.
+A fairly solid dupioni or shantung is an acceptable choice for slings, either single or double layer; many users find that a double-layer dupioni sling offers great support and comfort, while a single layer tends to be cooler and a bit easier to thread through the rings.
 Shantung is also nice for a single or double layer.
-Brocades that are found at chain stores like JoAnn Fabrics are usually not real silk at all, but a rayon/polyester blend -- still pretty, and more washable than real silk brocades.
-(Real silk brocades can be found at online retailers like Transprism and Thai Silks (links below) or, if you're fortunate enough to live near a city with a Chinatown, you can often find real bargains at Chinatown fabric stores.) they are also fine for a single-layer sling, or, if you're feeling ambitious, they can be lined with a lighter silk, like dupioni.
+Brocades that are found at chain stores like JoAnn Fabrics are often not real silk at all, but a rayon/polyester blend -- still pretty, and more washable than real silk brocades.
+(Real silk brocades can be found at online retailers like Transprism and Thai Silks (links below) or, if you're fortunate enough to live near a city with a Chinatown, you can often find real bargains at Chinatown fabric stores.)
+They are also fine for a single-layer sling, or, if you're feeling ambitious, they can be lined with a lighter silk, like dupioni.
 That combination is quite challenging to sew, and I personally no longer do it, as the wear and tear on my machine (and my patience!) is too much.
 Be aware that some "brocades" are actually just printed on -- a true brocade has the motifs woven in, not printed on, and if you buy a print, it will probably not be as strong as a real woven brocade.
 (Indeed, I once received a printed "brocade" from a customer for a custom sling, and it was completely unsuitable for a sling -- the threads just pulled right out along any seam!)
-Lighter-weight silks, like charmeuse and some "raw" silks, are not appropriate for a sling! their threads are so slippery that, like the printed brocade, stitching pulls the fabric apart, and of course that's not something you want in a fabric that will be used to hold a child!
+Lighter-weight silks, like charmeuse and some "raw" silks, are not appropriate for a sling!
+The threads they're woven from are so slippery that, like the printed brocade, a line of weight-bearing stitching will pull the fabric apart, and of course that's not something you want in a fabric that will be used to hold a child!
 Printed charmeuse does make a pretty accent, but it should not be used in the body of the sling unless it's lined with a sturdier fabric.

 Where do you buy fabric online?